-As the Vice President of Communications, DeDe Dunevant oversees all communications efforts at the Roosevelt Institute, including digital, editorial, and media strategies.
+As the senior vice president of communications, DeDe Dunevant oversees all communications efforts at the Roosevelt Institute, including digital, editorial, and media strategies.
 In this role, she supports the communications team in setting and implementing strategy and goals and advises the senior team on organizational communications.

 Previous communications roles include advocating for high-quality pre-kindergarten at the federal and state level with the Pew Charitable Trusts, serving as the senior marketing official for the Peace Corps, and as a program manager for Population Services International, overseeing a social marketing portfolio of reproductive health products in seven countries in West and Central Africa.
 Previously, she taught English for two years as a Peace Corps volunteer in Guinea, West Africa.

-Originally from Los Angeles, Dunevant holds a BA in French and linguistics from the University of California Los Angeles.
+Originally from Los Angeles, DeDe holds a BA in French and linguistics from the University of California Los Angeles.